jordwalke/PackageJsonForCompilers/README.md

 different than the host architecture.
 Mobile toolchain compilers are the most mainstream use case you'll likely encounter.

-When installing/building a dependency graph, `PackageJsonForCompilers` pays attention to your `TARGET_ARCHITECTURE` environment variable (which you can export in your `package.json`'s `exportedEnvVars` field).
+When installing/building a dependency graph, `pjc` pays attention to your `TARGET_ARCHITECTURE` environment variable (which you can export in your `package.json`'s `exportedEnvVars` field).
 By default `TARGET_ARCHITECTURE` is assumed to be equal to your host architecture if